natalierellis/NIH-Research/README.md

 Datasets are not linked to the code because they are proprietary.

-The scripts provide examples of the types of data cleaning, analysis, and visualization methods I performed in my role.
+The scripts provide examples of the types of data cleaning, analysis, and visualization methods I performed in my roles.